angular-experts-io/modern-angular-workshop/exercise-form/README.md

 ## Discussion

-* Why do we have to provide generic type for fields initialized with `null`
+* Why do we have to provide separate `ProductFormModel` interface
-* We should always keep in mind that we need to group nested form controls (groups and arrays) using a dedicated directive
-* What is the issue with string based form control / group / array directives used in the template
+* What is the largest difference between the reactive and Signals form (when defining the form)
+* What is the difference between form schema and form instance (and when does it matter)
+* What are some other Signals form helper function similar to `hidden` (where can we figure that out)
 * What happens if we implement a button without a `type` attribute in a form

 ## How to use exercises